- Ryoichi Yazu invented Japan’s first adding machine in 1902, the JidoSoroban, an automatic abacus.

 Who was Ryoichi Yazu?

 Ryoichi Yazu was a Japanese inventor.
 He is well known for his invention of Japan’s first mechanical calculator.
-Though Ryoichi Yazu lived a very short life, he proved himself to many to be a very intelligent inventor in different fields, like from dictionaries to airplanes and later to mechanical calculating machines.
-On October 16th, 1908, he passed away in Tokyo after suffering from pleurisy.
-In The Pegasus Fly in the Sky, a Japanese proverb in his diary concerning the premature death of Ryoichi Yazu.
+Though Ryoichi Yazu lived a very short life, he proved himself to be a very promising inventor in different fields – from dictionaries to airplanes and later to mechanical calculating machines.
+On October 16th, 1908, he passed away in Tokyo after suffering from pleurisy at the young age of 30.
+His mentor, Mori Ogai, wrote this Japanese proverb in his diary on the day of Yazu’s death: Pegasus Flies in the Sky.

 Later, after his death, Yazu’s father decided to modify the mechanical calculating machine and restart the business, but his efforts failed.
 Nobody remembered Ryoichi Yazu’s calculating machine.
 Several companies started to sell familiar calculating machines.
 In 1977, one of Yazu’s machines was found by Uchimaya (IBM) in his sister’s descendants’ house.

-On June 30, 1878, Ryoichi Yazuwas born in Iwaya village near Buzen, Fukuoka, into the family of a village mayor.
+On June 30, 1878, Ryoichi Yazuwas born in Iwaya, a village near Buzen, Fukuoka, into the family of the village mayor.
 He studied both primary and secondary in his village, Iwaya, and in Buzen city.

 When he was 16 years old, he completed middle school and moved to Osaka to pursue his interest in flight, studying engineering and mathematics at a school in Osaka.
 He learned the basic subjects and started doing his research on desktop calculators and flight.

 Takahashi was really impressed by the abilities of Yazu and decided to write an introduction letter to his friend Mori Ogai, who was still a medical officer in the 12th Medical Corps.
-Two years later, Ryoichi Yazu introduced the thesis Principles of Flight and a new model of his mechanical calculator when he visited army physician and novelist Mori Ogai (he was born in 1862 and died in 1922) in Kokuru, Kyushu.
+Two years later, Ryoichi Yazu introduced the thesis Principles of Flight and a new model of his mechanical calculator when he visited army physician and novelist Mori Ogai (1862 – 1922) in Kokuru, Kyushu.

 What Did Ryoichi Yazu invent?